agilira/go-errors/docs/usage.md

 ---

-Metis • an AGILira library
+go-errors • an AGILira library